 9. Setting Boundaries and Promoting Accountability

 Establishing boundaries is often necessary for family members, and a structured program can help reinforce these boundaries.
-By encouraging treatment, family members make it clear that recovery is a priority, emphasizing responsibility and accountability for their loved one.
+By encouraging treatment, family members make it clear that recovery is a priority and emphasize responsibility and accountability for their loved one.

 10. Improving Communication and Understanding